Krampus: Krampuskarten

 Europeans have been exchanging greeting cards featuring Krampus since the 19th century.
 Sometimes introduced with Gruß vom Krampus (Greetings from Krampus), the cards usually have humorous rhymes and poems.
 Krampus is often featured looming menacingly over children.
 He is also shown as having one human foot and one cloven hoof.
 In some, Krampus has sexual overtones; he is pictured pursuing buxom women.
 Over time, the representation of Krampus in the cards has changed; older versions have a more frightening Krampus, while modern versions have a cuter, more Cupid-like creature.
 Krampus has also adorned postcards and candy containers.

 Related celebrations and associated figures

-Krampus appears in the folklore of Austria, Bavaria, Bosnia and Herzegovina, Croatia, the Czech Republic, Hungary, Romania, Bulgaria, Northern Italy (Autonomous Province of Trento, South Tyrol, and Friuli-Venezia Giulia), Slovakia, and Slovenia.
+Krampus appears in the folklore of Austria, Bavaria, Bosnia and Herzegovina, Croatia, the Czech Republic, Hungary, Romania, Bulgaria, Northern Italy (Autonomous Province of Trento, South Tyrol, Province of Belluno and Friuli-Venezia Giulia), Slovakia, and Slovenia.

-In Styria, the Rute is presented by Krampus to families.
+In Styria, the bundle of birch rods is presented by Krampus to families.
 The twigs are painted gold and displayed year-round in the house—a reminder to any child who has temporarily forgotten Krampus.
 In smaller, more isolated villages, the figure has other beastly companions, such as the antlered "wild man" figures, and St Nicholas is nowhere to be seen.
 These Styrian companions of Krampus are called Schabmänner or Rauhen., and are similar to the kukeri dancers of Bulgaria.

 A toned-down version of Krampus is part of the popular Christmas markets in Austrian urban centres like Salzburg.
 In these, more tourist-friendly interpretations, Krampus is more humorous than fearsome.